uc-cdis/gen3.org/content/resources/user/query-data.md

 In the case that too many results are returned, a timeout error might occur.
 In that case, use [pagination](http://graphql.org/learn/pagination/) to break up the query.

-For example, if there are 2,550 records returned, and the graphiQL query is timing out with ```(first:3000)```, then break the query into multiple queries with offsets:
+For example, if there are 2,550 records returned, and the GraphiQL query is timing out with ```(first:3000)```, then break the query into multiple queries with offsets:

 ```
 (first:1000, offset:0) 		# this will return records 0-1000